PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Problem Formulations for Transform Learning and Image Reconstruction

 \subsection{LDCT Reconstruction with ULTRA Regularization}

 We propose a PWLS-ULTRA framework, where we solve \eqref{eq:P1} but with the regularizer $\R(\x)$ defined based on a union of sparsifying transforms as

-This regularizer measures the sparsification error of each patch for its best-matched transform.
+This regularizer measures the sparsification error of each patch using its best-matched transform.
 Using \eqref{eq:Rx_ULTRA}, \eqref{eq:P1} estimates the image $\x$, the sparse coefficients of image patches $\{\z_j\}$, and the cluster assignments $\{C_k\}$ from LDCT sinogram data $\y$.